govuk-one-login/mobile-ios-logging/Sources/Analytics/README.md

 #### Example of logging analytic screens and events with the above Types:

-Using the Coordinator pattern as detailed in the README.md file of the `Coordination` package in this repository, initialising the `GAnalytics` class is appropriate.
-Typically, initialising the `GAnalytics` class by deault when initialising a main coordinator.
-Alternatively, initialising the `GAnalytics` class within the `AppDelegate`'s `application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool` is appropriate.
+Using the Coordinator pattern as detailed in the README.md file of this [Coordination](https://github.com/alphagov/di-mobile-ios-coordination) package, initialising a concrete class implementation of `AnalyticsService` is appropriate.
+Typically, initialising the concrete implementation of `AnalyticsService`  by default when initialising a main coordinator.
+Alternatively, initialising the concrete implementation of `AnalyticsService` within the `AppDelegate`'s `application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool` is appropriate.

 ```swift
 final class MainCoordinator: NavigationCoordinator {